 The top goal scorer market is another one that works well with ante post wagering but, again, know that injuries and other variables could ruin your chances.
 Still, that is a chance that you must be prepared to take if you want to make an ante post wager on the football.

 When it comes to ante post wagering, each betting site will have its own terms and conditions.
 In general, these are that bets classed as ante post are made prior to the final declaration stage.
 In horse racing, this is usually 48 hours before a flat race’s post time and 24 hours for a national hunt race.
-Bets made after this are considered to be Non-runner, No Bet, after which any withdrawals will be subject to Rule 4.
-Some bookies, like QuinnBet, offer rule 4 promotions.
+Bets made after this are considered to be Non-runner.
+No Bet, after which any withdrawals will be subject to Rule 4.

 If a horse race is postponed to another day, ante post bets will stand.
 But in the following circumstances, they will be void.
 Ante post bets will be deemed void if the race is abandoned or itself declared void.
 If the venue is moved or the surface altered then the bet is void, just as it will be if your pick has been balloted out.

 As for greyhound events, from the semi-final onwards all bets placed are likely to be settled on an early price Non-runner, No Bet basis.
 Ante Post bets are accepted all in, whether they are run or not and refunds will not be made available if a selection does not take part.
-One of the best betting sites for greyhound racing is BoyleSports.

-Back betting is where bettors put their money on something to happen, such as team, player, horse or a dog winning a nominated event.
+Back betting is where bettors put their money on something to happen.
+Such as team, player, horse or a dog winning a nominated event.

 In contrast, lay betting means placing a wager on something not to happen.
 This can also be made ante post, although it is far less common.
-These are usually done through betting exchanges such as Betfair.

-In football, a change of manager can have a drastic impact on a player’s form, as can a tweak of the system that a team usually plays.
+In football, a change of manager can have a drastic impact on a player’s form.
+As can a tweak of the system that a team usually plays.
 In Golf, the weather can have a huge impact on player form as well.
 Has a player – snooker player or darter perhaps – recently had surgery that could impact their performances at an upcoming championships?
 Make sure you know everything you possibly can before handing over you hard earned money.

 At the end of the day, ante post wagering can be risky.
-Whether it is worth the risk depends very much on how you feel towards risks versus the confidence that you have in your pick.
+Whether it is worth the risk depends on how you feel towards risks versus the confidence in your pick.
 Is it an almost sure thing or a long shot punt on a bettor’s hunch?
-If you consider the bet worth it, then to you it is, in which case it might just be the perfect bet for you.
 And while betting this way can be risky, it can also generate fantastic value too.
-Plus, there are ways to minimise the risk such as doing your homework, observing the market and exercising caution rather than just letting luck do its thing.
-Do all this and don’t bet more than you can afford to lose, and you can have a real chance of making ante post betting work for you.

 Yes, you can.
 Online bookmakers will generally accept requests to back out of a bet made ante post.